rknagao/studies/model_interpretability/README.md

 Local interpretability means the impact of each variable to the predicted outcome of a specific observation.
 On the other hand, global interpretability represents the average effect of each feature in all predicted observations.

-**Global interpretability is equivalent to causation?**

-No, because SHAP are measuring the impact of each feature into the *predicted* outcome, but not the **real** outcome.
-This difference is crucial, since SHAP cannot simulate different cenarios of a single observation.

 ### Sources